cncf/wg-serverless/workflow/spec/spec.md

 Serverless orchestration can at times require manual steps/decisions to be made.
 While some work performed in a serverless workflow can be executed automatically, some decisions must involve manual steps (human decisions for example.
-Callback state allows you to explicitly model manual decision steps during workflow execution.
+Callback state allows to explicitly model manual decision steps during workflow execution.

 The action property defines a function call which triggers an external activity/service.
 Once the action executes, the callback state will wait for a CloudEvent (defined via the eventRef property) which indicates the completion